 Most sheep will graze peacefully and stay well contained in a pasture or paddock with a 4 foot high

-sure fence is erected to keep predators out as well as keeping sheep in.
+fence is erected to keep predators out as well as keeping sheep in.
 Fencing with a mesh type pattern

 is recommended.
-When startled, the sheep will flock together and if chased some
+When startled, the sheep will flock together and if chased some individuals may

-naturally wild and flighty, the sheep can become very docile when handled and individual sheep may have a
+wild and flighty, the sheep can become very docile when handled and individual sheep may have a

 docile and friendly disposition even without a lot of handling.
-Bottle raised ewes can
+Bottle raised ewes can make great pets

-sheep shows with great success.
-They have held their own in the show ring, competing against
+shows with great success.
+They have held their own in the show ring, competing against other breeds

 Just like all breeds of sheep, the sheep can sense when it is time for medicine and no matter how

 friendly they have been, they will probably run away from you!
 Most breeders use a catch pen or

 smaller area for checking their sheep and doing health maintenance.
 Catch pens can be homemade